Feeding Your Infant: Ages 0 to 4 MonthsEn Español (Spanish Version)

 It has been found to help reduce infant

-obesity, respiratory infections, and
+, respiratory infections, such as pneumonia, and

 - It provides adequate nutrition and is a suitable substitute when breast milk is not available.

 - It is hard for baby to digest.

 - It has too many minerals and can be hard on baby’s kidneys.

 copper, which are important for your baby’s growth.